|4EB||Mrs Bell||Mrs Adams|

 4EB Mrs Bell - Tuesday

-In science we investigated how sound travels, how to change pitch and volume and why some instruments are lower or higher pitched than others.
+Our science focus has been to investigate how sound travels, how to change pitch and volume and why some instruments are lower or higher pitched than others.
+We are also hoping to start our our electrical circuits topic and make torches using empty containers.

-The children will all learn to play either the clarinet or coronet as part of the FAME scheme and will perform in a concert later in the year.
+The children are learning to play either the clarinet or the ukulele as part of the FAME scheme and will perform in a concert later in the year.

 We have studied what the earth is made from, how and why volcanoes exist and what the implications are for people and animals around them.